jasondunken/algorithms_in/readme.md

-## A collection of algorithms in various languages
+## A collection of searching and sorting algorithms in various languages

 -   C#
+-   C++
 -   C
 -   Go
 -   Java